 Submitted Dr. Daniel Engstrom, Assoc.
-Provost, Office
+Provost, Office of Academic Success

 As students approach mid-semester, the pressure of tests, papers and projects weigh heavy.
 They are realizing that college isn’t all “fun and games”, but is a whole lot of work, too.
 When the going gets tough for college students, the “tough” often call home.
 At some point, you may receive that dreadful call from your son or daughter and hear “I want to quit and come home.”
 What is a parent to do?

 This is something that I remember all too well.
 Growing up in a middle-class family of three children, my brother, sister, and I were all first-generation college students.
 I remember when I was a junior in high school and my sister used to call home from another university crying and begging my parents to come and get her.
 My parents were shocked because neither of them had ever been to college and didn't quite know what to say.
 I recall my dad firmly saying a number of times "Kirsten, you just need to deal with it and get through it."

 For many students, going to college is a very challenging time.
 Meeting new friends, learning new skills, and experiencing life on their own can be daunting.
 If you receive one of those phone calls, I would encourage you to consider a few things: